d2207-sahu/netflix/netflix/README.md

 16. bottom nav bar
 17. new page for mobile my netflix
 18. Performance issue, useFirebaseMovieList is triggering on every hover thing.
+19. all the things like rating and all good UI
 19. Use PropTypes to typecheck and debug components
 20. Use controlled components to manage input form elements